timmmoore/propbot/trainer/README.md

 # Spin2 Weight Trainer

-# Copied and modified from https://github.com/JonComo/Arduino_weight_trainer
+Copied and modified from https://github.com/JonComo/Arduino_weight_trainer

 Made for this project https://github.com/timmoore/propbot

+I use Visual Studio Code to run it with Jupyter extension

+Increased number of epochs, decrease precision of weights generated

 You'll need the following packages (you can pip install each of them)